New to Longarming?

 Fixing the sandwich

 Unlike quilting on a domestic machine or by hand, longarmers don’t need to baste before stitching.
 The quilt sandwich is made when the machine is loaded with the backing, batting, and quilt top.
 Backing fabric and batting should be 3″ bigger on each side than the quilt top.
 No matter how square a quilt top is, it will shift and move during the quilting process.
-The extra backing and batting gives you some wiggle room for pinning to the machine rollers, as well as to compensate for any— shall we say—imperfections in the pieced quilt top.
+The extra backing and batting give you some wiggle room for pinning to the machine rollers, as well as to compensate for any— shall we say—imperfections in the pieced quilt top.

 Mark the center